Donald Trump's Military Parade To Cost $80 Million More Than Initial Estimate

 The Department of Defense, along with its partners, has updated its cost estimates for the parade, according to a U.S. defense official briefed on the matter.
 In an email to CNBC, a Pentagon spokesman confirmed the information, adding that the Defense Department expects to make an official announcement soon.

 To be held on November 10, the parade was initially estimated to cost “only” $12 million.
-The new figure of $92 million estimated costs total includes $42 million from interagency partners such as the Department of Homeland Security, and $50 million from the Pentagon.
+The new figure of $92 million estimated costs total includes $42 million from interagency partners such as the Department of Homeland Security and $50 million from the Pentagon.

 The new estimate includes funding for aircraft, troops, and transportation of parade assets.
 However, the size and the scope of the parade could still shift, according to CNBC’s Pentagon source.

 As CNBC noted, the U.S. has not held a major military parade in Washington since 1991.
-The early 1990’s parade, held to mark the end of Operation Desert Storm, cost approximately $8 million, and was paid mostly by private donations.
+The early 1990s parade, held to mark the end of Operation Desert Storm, cost approximately $8 million and was paid mostly by private donations.

-According to the same outlet, the upcoming November 10 parade was inspired France’s Bastille Day military parade which the POTUS had attended.
+According to the same outlet, the upcoming November 10 parade was inspired by France’s Bastille Day military parade which the POTUS had attended.
 Clearly impressed by the French parade, Trump called it “beautiful,” adding that the United States “may do something like that.”

 Trump's military parade is estimated to cost $92 million – $80 million more than earlier estimate https://t.co/4jXBfBzQuA